YBL123/sei-project-4/README.md

     this.getData() //* calling the getData function as soon as the page loads to display the info straight away }
 ```
-Now the getData function is called as soon as the page loads and displays the info straight away.
+Now the getData function is called as soon as the page loads and displays the information straight away.

 ![fam show review no rating no post allowed](show-review-no-rating.png )